aaaimx/CBR-FoX/troubleshooting.md

 # Troubleshooting

-This section covers common issues and their solutions when working with CBR-FoX.
+This file covers common issues and their solutions when working with CBR-FoX.

 ## Installation Issues